Sun Luban: Life during Sun Quan's reign

 Sun Luban bore a grudge against Lady Wang, one of her father's concubines.
 She also disliked her half-brother, Sun He, who was born to Lady Wang.
 In 242, after Sun Quan designated Sun He as Crown Prince, he wanted to make Lady Wang the Empress.
 However, Sun Luban strongly objected and repeatedly spoke ill of Lady Wang in front of her father and managed to persuade him to drop the idea.

 As Sun Luban was worried that Sun He would take revenge against her after he became emperor, she frequently spoke ill of him in front of their father in the hope that Sun He would be deposed.
 On one occasion, Sun Quan could not attend a ceremony at the imperial ancestral temple because he was sick, so he ordered Sun He to take his place.
 Zhang Xiu, an uncle of Sun He's wife Crown Princess Zhang (張太子妃), lived near the imperial ancestral temple so he invited Sun He to stay at his residence during that period.
 Sun Luban sent her servants to spy on Sun He and reported to her father that Sun He was not in the imperial ancestral temple and was instead staying with his in-laws and plotting something.
 She also used the opportunity to further speak ill of Sun He's mother, Lady Wang, by telling Sun Quan that Lady Wang expressed glee when she heard that he was sick.
 Sun Quan believed his daughter and became furious with Lady Wang.
 Lady Wang later died in distress, while Sun He lost favour with his father.

 Sometime in the 240s, a power struggle broke out between Sun He and his fourth brother, Sun Ba, who wanted to seize the position of Crown Prince from him.
 The power struggle had a polarising effect on Sun Quan's subjects; two opposing factions, each supporting either Sun He or Sun Ba, emerged from among them.
 During this time, Sun Luban's husband, Quan Cong, supported Sun Ba, but died in 249 before the power struggle ended.
 In 250, the power struggle came to an end when Sun Quan forced Sun Ba to commit suicide and deposed Sun He from his position as Crown Prince.
 Many of the officials involved in the power struggle were executed, exiled or removed from office.

 Earlier on, Sun Luban noticed that her father increasingly favoured his youngest son, Sun Liang, and wanted to replace Sun He with Sun Liang as Crown Prince.
-Eager to gain Sun Liang as a political ally, she advised her father to arrange a marriage between Sun Liang and Quan Huijie, the daughter of Quan Shang (全尚), a younger relative of her husband Quan Cong.
+In order to curry favor with the youngest brother and stepmother Pan Shu，she advised her father to arrange a marriage between Sun Liang and Quan Huijie, the daughter of Quan Shang (全尚), a younger relative of her husband Quan Cong.
 Sun Quan heeded his daughter's advice and arranged for Sun Liang to marry Quan Huijie.
 In 250, after deposing Sun He, Sun Quan made Sun Liang the new Crown Prince, while Quan Huijie became Crown Princess.